williamouyang/okta.github.io/_source/docs/api/resources/okta_signin_widget.md

 ## Overview

-The Okta Sign-In Widget is a JavaScript widget from Okta that gives you a fully featured and customizable login experience which can be used to authenticate users on any web site.
+The Okta Sign-In Widget is a JavaScript widget from Okta that gives you a customizable login experience that authenticates users on any web site.

-### Sample Usage
+> Okta Sign-In Widget documentation uses the domain name acme.
+Other Okta developer content uses your-domain.

+### Example of a Customized Sign-In Widget

 ~~~ javascript
 // Initialize
 var oktaSignIn = new OktaSignIn({